 - Queen’s View, Pitlochry

-Just a short drive from both of our campervan hire depots in Aberdeen and Edinburgh, lies the Scotland’s most iconic viewpoint, the Queen’s View.
-Overlooking the gleaming Loch Tummel and bordered by beautiful greenery, the Queen’s View is utterly spectacular.
+Scotland’s most iconic viewpoint, the Queen’s View, overlooks the gleaming Loch Tummel and bordered by beautiful greenery – the Queen’s View is utterly spectacular.
 Cast your eyes out in the distance to see the towering Munro, Schiehallion, overlooking the west end of the loch.
 This viewpoint in Scotland should definitely be added to your list of places to see on your campervan trip to Scotland.